 The John Hancock indexed universal life policies offer premium flexibility, cash values, and a death benefit, but also include the added advantage of earning interest on a linked indexed account.
 The policy takes advantage of building more cash value than the standard universal life policy and is available with different plan options to give you the opportunity to decide what level of risk you are comfortable with.

-- Accumulation IUL: This plan is available for issue ages 20 to 90 years old, the minimum value is $50,000.
+- Accumulation IUL: This plan is available for issue ages three months to 90 years old, and the minimum value is $50,000.
 The policy provides you with cash value account options where you can allocate your values: a fixed account and indexed accounts.
-The indexed accounts are linked to the markets, but provide the security of a 0% floor which means you will not go into the negative based on the market performance but may benefit from interest crediting when the market results are good.
-The fixed account has a guaranteed rate of 2% or higher.
+The indexed accounts are linked to the markets but provide the security of a 0% floor which means you will not go into the negative based on the market performance but may benefit from interest crediting when the market results are good.
+The fixed account has a guaranteed rate of 2% or better.
 As with the other line of John Hancock products you may opt for living benefits riders and participation in the Vitality Plan which could result in savings on your premiums.

 Variable Universal Life